isomerpages/moe-rosyth/_for-parents/Admission Matters.md

 ---
 <h3>Admission Matters</h3>
 <h5>GETTING TO KNOW THE SCHOOL</h5>
 <p>We appreciate your interest in Rosyth School.
-Regrettably, there are no
+There are currently no plans
-plans to organise an open house in 2024.
+for an open house.
 We encourage you to explore the wealth of information available on our website to gain a deeper understanding of the unique educational experience we offer and our school history.</p>
 <p>Should you have any specific queries or require further assistance, please
 feel free to reach out to us directly.</p>
 <p></p>
 <h5>APPLICATION FOR PARENT VOLUNTEER (PV) PROGRAMME</h5>
 <p></p>
-<p>Rosyth School does not recruit parent volunteers to qualify for Phase
+<p>Going forward from 2025, Rosyth School does not recruit parent volunteers
-2B of the Primary 1 Registration Exercise, as we receive extensive support from our Parent Support Group for school activities and programmes.</p>
+to qualify for Phase 2B of the Primary 1 Registration Exercise as we receive extensive support from our Parent Support Group (PSG) for various school activities and programmes.</p>
 <p></p>
 <h5>PRIMARY 1 REGISTRATION</h5>
 <h5>PRIMARY 1 REGISTRATION</h5>